MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 5. All end-entity certificates must contain an AIA extension with a valid OCSP URL.
 These certificates may also contain a CDP extension that contains a valid CRL URL.
 All other certificate types must contain either an AIA extension with an OCSP URL or a CDP extension with a valid CRL URL
 6. Private Keys and subject names must be unique per root certificate; reuse of private keys or subject names in subsequent root certificates by the same CA may result in unexpected certificate chaining issues.
 CAs must generate a new key and apply a new subject name when generating a new root certificate prior to distribution by Microsoft.
 7. Government CAs must restrict server authentication to government-issued top level domains and may only issue other certificates to the ISO3166 country codes that the country has sovereign control over (see  <https://aka.ms/auditreqs> section III for the definition of a "Government CA").
 These government-issued TLDs are referred to in each CA's respective contract.
-8. Issuing CA certificates under root certificates submitted for distribution by the Program must separate Server Authentication, S/MIME, Code Signing, and Time Stamping uses.
-This means that a single intermediate-issuing CA must not be used to issue server authentication, S/MIME, code signing and time stamping certificates.
+8. Issuing CA certificates that chain to a participating Root CA must separate Server Authentication, S/MIME, Code Signing, and Time Stamping uses.
+This means that a single Issuing CA must not combine server authentication with S/MIME, code signing or time stamping EKU.
 A separate intermediate must be used for each use case.
 9. End-entity certificates must meet the requirements for algorithm type and key size for Subscriber certificates listed in Appendix A of the CAB Forum Baseline Requirements located at   https://cabforum.org/baseline-requirements-documents/.
 10. CAs must declare one of the following policy OIDs in its Certificate Policy extension end-entity certificate:
     1. DV 2.23.140.1.2.1